GrantPem/Real_Allele/README.md

 # Real_Allele
 -Uses biopython version 1.81

-- The Real_Allele Script is designed for data sets as long as it formatted in the specifc ways listed below, Allele_Driver is the script used for the manuscript listed below.
+-The Real_Allele Script is designed for data sets as long as they are formatted in the specific ways listed below.
+Allele_Driver is the script used for the manuscript listed below.

 -This script takes a consensus FASTA file for any gene and reports the alleles